developer-advocacy-dremio/quick-guides-from-dremio/icebergtableau.md

 ## Using Iceberg Tables with Tableau

-The easiest way to use your Iceberg tables with Tableau is using Dremio.
+You can view Iceberg tables in Tableau using Dremio.
 The high level steps are.
 - Connect your Iceberg Catalog to Dremio
 - Connect Tableau to Dremio